 Families that are homeless or facing imminent eviction are the primary beneficiaries of transitional housing programs and emergency shelters.
-Most counties have one or more non-profit agencies that administer these resources for qualified residents.
-The goal of these various programs are to help families both live independently and transition into long term, permanent housing or apartments.
+Most counties, some of which are listed below, have one or more non-profit agencies near you that administer these resources for qualified residents.
+The goal of these various free transitional housing programs are to help families both live independently and move into long term, permanent housing or apartments.
 They also offer a number of supportive services in an effort to meet that objective.

 Homeless shelters are a form of assistance program that provides individuals or families a temporary place to stay.
-There is normally no cost to use a center and a location will sometimes allow a homeless person to stay for a couple weeks.
+There is normally no cost to use a center and a location will sometimes allow a homeless person to stay for a couple weeks, but some are only for overnight stays.
 The housing is often a dormitory-style center that unfortunately does not allow a significant amount of privacy.
 Individuals will also receive meals, basic needs such as clothing, and personal hygiene items.
 On occasion a shelter may be full, or maybe the non-profit has extra funding.
 In these cases motel vouchers may be passed out to pay for a night or so of lodging.

-Whether you turn to a shelter or transition program, social workers and staff from a non-profit will almost always offer advocacy.
+Whether you turn to an emergency shelter or transitional housing program near you, social workers and staff from a non-profit will almost always offer advocacy.
 That is the name of a service that offers support measures to people facing eviction or the currently homeless.
 Staff work with the government and other groups on the need for shelter, transitional and permanent housing, basic human rights, and even food and medical care.

 The specifics and details on each program can vary considerably.
 While a shelter is usually used for a night or two, a transitional housing program can often provide assistance for 90 days or more.
 In some instances a non-profit may provide support for up to two years.
 The supportive and case management services that are provided by the organization at the same time can run for the same period of time.